 Next you're going to set the frame to the inline view.

-but you should use constraints, of course.
+We're setting the frame directly here, but you should use constraints, of course.

 And third, add the view from the playerViewController to your view.
 And add the playerViewController itself as a child view controller of your view controller.

+All right.
 Let's talk about extending the playback experience.

 AVKit for tvOS was introduced in tvOS 9, last fall, with several enhancements.

 Namely, the ability to add non-interactive overlays.